mominfazal/QU-assignment/README.md

 	Parameters : {query:donald trump, startfrom:1} //CNN search query as the value of parameter "query" and the loadmore count as value of "startfrom"

+Additional API details mentioned at the end of this guide.

 ## Code Flow

 The APIs are developed using Flask library of Python(It is used to create APIs).